ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Cpp-Service-And-Client.rst

 Background
 ----------

-When :ref:`nodes <ROS2Nodes>` communicate using :ref:`services <ROS2Services>`, the node that sends a request for data is called the client node, and the one that responds to the request is the service node.
+When :doc:`nodes <./Understanding-ROS2-Nodes>` communicate using :doc:`services <./Services/Understanding-ROS2-Services>`, the node that sends a request for data is called the client node, and the one that responds to the request is the service node.
 The structure of the request and response is determined by a ``.srv`` file.

 The example used here is a simple integer addition system; one node requests the sum of two integers, and the other responds with the result.